mangdangroboticsclub/mini_pupper_bsp/README.md

 * Romote connect Pi by Ethernet or WiFi, please refer to [Find the Current IP Address of a Raspberry Pi](https://raspberrytips.com/find-current-ip-raspberry-pi/)
 * Directly operate by mouse/keyboard/display

-If you prefer to ubuntu 20 server version, you can follow the below steps to install the desktop.
+If you prefer to ubuntu desktop version, you can follow the below steps to install the desktop.
 * Put the SD card into your Raspberry Pi.
 * Connect the keyboard, mouse to the Pi, and a displayer by HDMI line.
 * Power on.